 ISBN 978-1-4411-4851-3.
 Articles Robinson, Daniel N. (1966).
 "Visual reaction time and the human alpha rhythm: The effects of ...

 S. Bozinovski, M. Sestakov, L. Bozinovska: Using EEG alpha rhythm to control a mobile robot, In G. Harris, C. Walker (eds.) ...
 1988, 1990), control of a physical object, a robot, using a brain rhythm (alpha) (Bozinovski et al. 1988), control of a text ...
-The first such communication took place in the 1960s using EEG to create Morse code using brain alpha waves.
-Using EEG to ...
+In the 1960s a researcher was successful after some training in using EEG to create Morse code using their brain alpha waves. ...
 Berger was able to identify oscillatory activity, such as Berger's wave or the alpha wave (8-13 Hz), by analyzing EEG traces. ...

 "Effects of levetiracetam vs topiramate and placebo on visually evoked phase synchronization changes of alpha rhythm in migraine ...